adambard/learnxinyminutes-docs/c++.html.markdown

 // Output: 0

 // NOTE: for duplicate elements we can use multiset
+// NOTE: For hash sets, use unordered_set.
+They are more effecient but
+// do not preserve order. unordered_set is available since C++11

 // Map
 // Maps store elements formed by a combination of a key value
 // and a mapped value, following a specific order.
-// For hash maps, use unordered_map.
-They are more effecient but do not preserve order.

 #include<map>
 map<char, int> mymap;  // Will initialize the map with key as char and value as int